killianmuldoon/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 * **Avoid Dependencies**: An External Patch Extension must be independent of other External Patch Extensions.
 However if dependencies cannot be avoided, it is possible to control the order in which patches are executed via the ClusterClass.
 * **Error messages**: For a given request (a set of templates and variables) an External Patch Extension must always return the same error message.
-Otherwise the system might became unstable due to controllers being overloaded by continuous changes to Kubernetes resources as these messages are reported as conditions.
+Otherwise the system might become unstable due to controllers being overloaded by continuous changes to Kubernetes resources as these messages are reported as conditions.
 See [error messages](implement-extensions.md#error-messages).

 ### Variable discovery guidelines
-* **Unique variable names**: When using external variable discovery, care should be taken to ensure that variable names are unique.
+* **Distinctive variable names**: Names should be carefully chosen, and if possible generic names should be avoided.
-  If the names are not unique the ClusterClass controller will attempt to deduplicate variables by comparing their definition.
-If this is not possible the variables will be namespaced and must be referenced by their namespace when defined in a Cluster.
-* **Avoid updating variable definitions**: When using external variables updating the definitions of variables in use by existing Clusters can cause reconciliation to fail where existing variable values are no longer valid, or where changing the definitions results in namespacing of variables which were previously not namespaced.
+Using a generic name could lead to conflicts if the variables defined for this patch are used in combination with other patches providing variables with the same name.
+* **Avoid breaking changes to variable definitions**: Changing a variable definition can lead to problems on existing clusters because reconciliation will stop if variable values do not match the updated definition.
+When more than one variable with the same name is defined, changes to variable definitions can require explicit values for for each patch.
+Updates to the variable definition should be carefully evaluated, and very well documented in extension release notes, so ClusterClass authors can evaluate impacts of changes before performing an upgrade.

 ## Definitions